Joevin Jones: Seattle Sounders FC

 On 14 January 2016, Jones was traded from Chicago Fire to Seattle Sounders FC in exchange for the 15th overall draft pick in the 2016 MLS SuperDraft and general allocation money.
 Since Jones' preferred number 3 shirt was worn by United States international full-back Brad Evans, Joevin opted in favor to wear number 33 instead.
 One month later, Jones made his debut for the Sounders in a 2–2 draw against Club América during the quarterfinals first leg of the 2015–16 CONCACAF Champions League.
 However, after a streak of matches playing as a left wing-back, Jones made a substitute appearance as a winger and scored his first goal for the Sounders in a win against D.C.
 United on 1 June.
 Two weeks later, he scored his second goals for the club with a stoppage-time goal in a win over Kitsap Pumas during the Lamar Hunt U.S. Open Cup.

 Darmstadt 98

 In July 2017, German club Darmstadt 98 announced they had signed Jones to a pre-contract which would take effect on 1 January 2018.
 The contract ran until 2020.
 He played in 44 matches for Darmstadt in the 2.
 Bundesliga and scored six goals, but left the club after a change in coaches.

 Return to Seattle Sounders

 Jones returned to the Sounders in 2019, stating that he felt more comfortable with the team.

 Inter Miami

-On 11 March 2021, Jones joined Inter Miami.
+On 11 March 2021, Jones joined Inter Miami CF.

+Police F.C.

+In May 2023, Jones made his return to Trinidadian domestic football after eight years, signing with TT Premier Football League side Police F.C. on a short-term contract.
+He debuted on 16 May in a 1–0 loss to Central F.C.